flutter/website/cookbook/lists/mixed-list.md

 In order to represent different types of items in a List, we'll need to define a class for each type of item.

-In this example, we'll work on app that shows a header followed by five messages.
+In this example, we'll work on an app that shows a header followed by five messages.
 Therefore, we'll create three classes: `ListItem`, `HeadingItem`, and `MessageItem`.